Make art that is. These guys do!

 To experience art making in a low pressure environment with supportive friendly people try one of my Sydney workshops, including the next round of Women’s Wellbeing Workshops.
 Details for all up coming weekday evening, weekday morning, and Saturday events are listed HERE.

 About the author: Jade Herriman, BSc, MSocSci, DipTAT is a Sydney-based transpersonal art therapist, Barbara Sher coach and facilitator.
 She works with clients to help bring more creativity into their lives, plan for their professional development, manage big life change and go after their dreams.
 She works with groups, individuals and online to deliver workshops and help support people work towards their dreams.
-She is pleased to be presenting a full program of art therapy, creativity and coaching workshops in 2016 including a series of Women’s Wellbeing groups and teaching art for self care at this year’s Art is You Mixed Media Road show in Sydney.
+She is pleased to be presenting a full program of art therapy, creativity and coaching workshops in 2017 including a series of Women’s Wellbeing groups and mixed media art making workshop.
 She brings a playful, flexible and creative approach to serious issues, and draws on many years of experience working in organisations in project management, policy and research roles to bring practical solutions to her clients.